If you're considering buying a business then seller funding or vendor finance is one option

 It can be an expensive way to borrow money but if, as a buyer, you cannot meet the lending requirements of banks, it may be the simplest solution.

-However, even if you believe that lenders will not be able to help, there may be solutions which could provide the cash you need to buy a company which would offer more affordable, and may even let you negotiate a better purchase price.
+However, even if you believe that lenders will not be able to help, there may be solutions that could provide the cash you need to buy a company that would offer more affordable, and may even let you negotiate a better purchase price.

 Private Equity investment